krieven/W3View/howto.md

 + **onMount** adds listener to window.
 + **onUnmount** removes listener.

-## Using of Compo.JS API
+## Using of W3View API
-Create instance of Compo, there can be more than one instance of Compo and the number of separate applications can be mounted on the page.
+Create instance of W3View, there can be more than one instance of W3View and the number of separate applications can be mounted on the page.
-Also one Compo app can use the number of mounting points on the page, and it can run the number of Compo apps inside one Compo app.
+Also one W3View app can use the number of mounting points on the page, and it can run the number of W3View apps inside one W3View app.
 This is the real power of Javascript, of old good Javascript.

-	var compo = new Compo(appConf);
+	var w3view = new W3View(appConf);

 Here - appConf is any object, it can be accessed as **this.factory.appConf** inside constructors of components.

-Parse definition of components from string, string can contain any number of definitions and you can call compo.parse more then one times to add new components.
+Parse definition of components from string, string can contain any number of definitions and you can call w3view.parse more then one times to add new components.

-	compo.parse(componentsDefinitionString);
+	w3view.parse(componentsDefinitionString);

-create component instance from Compo by name
+create component instance from W3View by name

-	var instance = compo.create('double-hallo-world');
+	var instance = w3view.create('double-hello-world');

 append instance into current DOM tree, optionally you can specify index in target.children, where